JuliaMath/Roots.jl/docs/src/roots.md

 ```

 The secant method typically needs two starting points, though a second
-one is computed if only one is give.
+one is computed if only one is given.
 Here we start with 2 and 3,
 specified through a tuple:

 ```jldoctest roots